brewski82/pghops/README.md

 comfortable executing the rollback script?
 Have you tested all possible state that the rollback script can encounter?

-In my experience the need to rolling back is infrequent and when it is necessary, careful examination of the database must happen before any changes can take place.
+In my experience the need to roll back is infrequent and when it is necessary, careful examination of the database must happen before any changes can take place.
 However, if you insist on having rollback scripts, you can initially create rollback files in the same versions